rubrikinc/rubrik-sdk-for-python/README.md

-# Rubrik CDM SDK for Python
+# Rubrik Cloud Data Management SDK

 This project provies a Python package that makes it easy to interfact with the Rubrik CDM API.